dmelo/g2m2-pages/blog/15/use-sed-to-replace-newline.md

     grep -v -e "^$"

-Careful not to be fooled white chars.
+Careful not to be fooled by white chars.
 If you also want to drop lines that have only white chars you can use:

     grep -v -e '^[[:space:]]*$'